 The Library offers full-time service to students and the general public.
-One of its achievements is an annual summer camp which caters to over 200 youths, and includes activities such as arts and crafts, and story-telling.
+One of its achievements is an annual summer camp that caters to over 200 youths and includes activities such as arts and crafts, and story-telling.
 An annual cultural event at the Library is the observation of Finados which brings together community members of all ages.